 Our mission is to provide quality physical therapy services to under-served and under-insured individuals in the greater Salt Lake area, and to enhance the educational experience of University of Utah physical therapy students through community-engaged learning.

 - Services are provided by physical therapy students currently enrolled in the entry-level doctorate of physical therapy program at the University of Utah, while under the guidance of licensed physical therapy practitioners from the local community.

 - Services are facilitated primarily through donated time and resources.

 - Planning of current and future operation of the clinic are integrated into the curriculum of the department.

-- We share the core values of the University of Utah College of Health and Department of Physical Therapy, University of Utah Health, and the American Physical Therapy Association (APTA).
+- We share the core values of the University of Utah College of Health and the Department of Physical Therapy and Athletic Training, University of Utah Health, and the American Physical Therapy Association (APTA).

 - Enhance the education of students and community members alike.